U.S. flag

 Introduction

-Lysosomal storage diseases are characterized by inherited deficiencies of one or more lysosomal enzymes involved in the degradation of lipids and their products.
-Niemann-Pick disease (NPD) is a lysosomal storage disease caused by acid sphingomyelinase deficiency (ASMD), which catalyzes the hydrolysis of sphingomyelin (SM) to ceramide and phosphocholine.
-As a result, SM and its precursor lipids begin to accumulate in lysosomes, mainly in macrophages.
-These lipid-laden macrophages deposit in the liver, spleen, lungs, and brain causing hepatosplenomegaly, cytopenias, lung disease, and neurologic symptoms.[1]
+Lysosomal storage diseases are characterized by inherited deficiencies of 1 or more lysosomal enzymes involved in the degradation of lipids and their products.
+Niemann-Pick disease (NPD) is a lysosomal storage disease caused by acid sphingomyelinase deficiency (ASMD), which catalyzes the hydrolysis of sphingomyelin to ceramide and phosphocholine.
+As a result, sphingomyelin and its precursor lipids begin to accumulate in lysosomes, mainly in macrophages.
+These lipid-laden macrophages deposit in the liver, spleen, lungs, and brain, causing hepatosplenomegaly, cytopenias, lung disease, and neurologic symptoms.[1]

 Etiology

-Niemann-Pick disease (NPD) is inherited in an autosomal recessive pattern, which means both copies of the gene must have mutations for the manifestation of the disease.
+NPD is inherited in an autosomal recessive pattern, meaning both copies of the gene must have mutations for the disease to manifest.
 NPD types A and B are caused by missense mutations in the sphingomyelin phosphodiesterase 1 (SMPD1) gene.
 Over 180 mutations in SMPD1 have been identified.
-NPD type C is caused by mutations in NPC1 (located on chromosome 18) and NPC2 (located on chromosome 14) genes.
-The mutations in these genes lead to abnormal or defective formation of proteins, which impair the movement of lipids out of the cells, leading to their accumulation within the cells.[3]
+NPD type C is caused by mutations in the NPC1 (located on chromosome 18) and NPC2 (located on chromosome 14) genes.
+Mutations in these genes cause abnormal or defective protein formation, impairing the movement of lipids out of cells and leading to their accumulation within cells.[3]

 Epidemiology

-Niemann-Pick disease (NPD) types A and B affect 1 in 250,000 individuals.
+NPD types A and B affect 1 in 250,000 individuals.
 The prevalence is high in Ashkenazi Jewish descent, where it affects 1 in 40,000 individuals.
 NPD type C affects 1 in 150,000 persons.
-Type C is more prevalent in French-Acadian descent in Nova Scotia.[4]
+Type C is more prevalent among French Acadians in Nova Scotia.[4]

 Pathophysiology

-Niemann-Pick disease types A and B are caused by mutations in the sphingomyelin phosphodiesterase 1 (SMPD1) gene, leading to a strongly decreased activity of acid sphingomyelinase (ASM).
-The enzyme ASM is mainly present in lysosomes and converts sphingomyelin (SM) to ceramide and phosphocholine.
-In ASMD, SM and its precursor lipids accumulate in lysosomes and cause cellular damage.
-There are over 180 mutations of the SMPD1 gene some with residual ASM activity up to 30%.
-Due to a dramatic reduction of the protein half-life, the condition may phenotypically be type A. Allelic heterogeneity is responsible for most of the variability in severity between types A and B. The mutations can be missense, frameshift, nonsense, and frame deletions.
+NPD types A and B are caused by mutations in the SMPD1 gene, leading to a marked decrease in ASM activity.
+The enzyme ASM is mainly present in lysosomes and converts sphingomyelin to ceramide and phosphocholine.
+In ASMD, sphingomyelin and its precursors accumulate in lysosomes, leading to cellular damage.
+There are over 180 mutations of the SMPD1 gene, some with residual ASM activity up to 30%.
+Due to a dramatic reduction in protein half-life, the condition may phenotypically be type A. Allelic heterogeneity accounts for most of the variability in severity between types A and B. The mutations can be missense, frameshift, nonsense, or frame deletions.
 The predominant mutation varies by region.

-Niemann-Pick disease type C (NPC) is further classified as type C1 or type C2 based on the pathogenic mutations in the NPC1 or NPC2 genes, respectively.
-NPC1 is the predominant subtype affecting about 95% of the patient population with over 30 different sequence alterations detected.
+NPC is further classified into types C1 and C2 based on pathogenic mutations in the NPC1 or NPC2 genes, respectively.
+NPC1 is the predominant subtype, affecting about 95% of patients, with over 30 distinct sequence alterations identified.
 NPC1 and NPC2 proteins are present in late endosomes and lysosomes and are involved in the transport and intracellular mobilization of cholesterol and sterols.
-The loss of function of NPC1 and/or NPC2 proteins blocks cholesterol egress from lysosomes, resulting in an excessive build-up of cholesterol in lysosomes.
+The loss of function of NPC1 and/or NPC2 proteins blocks cholesterol egress from lysosomes, leading to an excessive buildup of cholesterol within lysosomes.
 Consequently, toxic cholesterol accumulation results in cellular and organ damage.[5][6]

 Histopathology

-Due to the ineffective transport system, the affected cells become enlarged, sometimes as big as 90 micrometers in diameter, due to the accumulation of sphingomyelin and cholesterol.
-Histology shows lipid-laden macrophages in the marrow, also called foam-cells.
+Due to the ineffective transport system, the affected cells become enlarged, sometimes reaching 90 micrometers in diameter, as sphingomyelin and cholesterol accumulate.
+Histology shows lipid-laden macrophages in the marrow, also called foam cells.
 Numerous small vacuoles of relatively uniform size are created, which give the cytoplasm a foamy appearance.
 Electron microscopy shows electron-opaque, concentrically laminated inclusions within the macrophage cytoplasm.

 History and Physical

-Nieman-Pick disease (NPD) type A presents in the first few months of life, usually before three months of age, as hepatosplenomegaly and growth retardation.
-By the age of one year, neurological symptoms appear as psychomotor retardation and regression of developmental milestones.
-All patients with NPD type A have a classical eye finding called cherry-red spot.
+NPD type A presents in the first few months of life, usually before 3 months of age, as hepatosplenomegaly and growth retardation.
+By the age of 1 year, neurological symptoms appear as psychomotor retardation and regression of developmental milestones.
+All patients with NPD type A have a classical eye finding called the cherry-red spot.
 These children usually do not survive past early childhood.
-NPD type B presents in mid-childhood and is not as severe as type A. These patients have hepatosplenomegaly, interstitial lung disease (ILD), causing recurrent lung infections, thrombocytopenia, and slowed bone growth.
+NPD type B presents in mid-childhood and is not as severe as type A. These patients have hepatosplenomegaly, interstitial lung disease, causing recurrent lung infections, thrombocytopenia, and slowed bone growth.
 About one-third of patients with type B NPD have the cherry-red spot and neurological symptoms.
-NPD type C can present at any age but usually affects children.
-Affected individuals can have ataxia, dystonia, supranuclear gaze palsy (SNGP), dysphonia, dysphagia, and severe liver and lung disease.
+NPD type C can present at any age, but usually affects children.
+Affected individuals can have ataxia, dystonia, supranuclear gaze palsy, dysphonia, dysphagia, and severe liver and lung disease.

-The following findings can be expected while examining the body systems.
+The following findings are expected during examination of the body systems.

 Gastrointestinal